-Thank you for choosing POM Imaging for your mammography needs.
-POM has partnered with the radiologists of Women’s Imaging Associates to bring you world class breast imaging services.
+Thank you for choosing POM Radiology Centers for your mammography needs.
+POM has partnered with the radiologists of Women’s Imaging Associates to bring you world-class breast imaging services.
 We are the physicians who will be reading your diagnostic mammogram, and there are several items which we want you to know and understand:

-- In a few cases we may not be able to say with total certainty that an area is benign.
-So we may ask you to return in 6 months to repeat these special views to be sure that nothing changes and biopsy is not necessary.
-We have very strict criteria for what we follow with a 6 month mammogram.
+- In a few cases, we may not be able to say with total certainty that an area is benign.
+So we may ask you to return in six months to repeat these special views to be sure that nothing changes and biopsy is not necessary.
+We have very strict criteria for what we follow with a six-month mammogram.
 The chance of the area of concern being benign must be greater than 98%.
 Please do not forget to schedule or keep this follow up appointment because if there is a worrisome change, we want to know as soon as possible.

 - We recommend a biopsy whenever the findings suggest that the chance of cancer is greater than 2% in accordance with national guidelines.